ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

         * both objects have the same collection of names (with no duplicates), and
         * for each of those names, the values associated with the name by the objects are equal.

-* a comparison using the operator `!=` yields true if and only if the comparison is not between equal values of the same type.

 * a comparison using either of the operators `<` or `>` yields true if and only if the comparison is between values of the same type which are both numbers or both strings and which satisfy the comparison: